nodecross/nodex-docs/source/glossary/index.md

 **DID**
 A Decentralized Identifier, or DID, is a URI composed of three parts: the scheme did:, a method identifier, and a unique, method-specific identifier specified by the DID method.
 DIDs are resolvable to DID documents.
-A DID URL extends the syntax of a basic DID to incorporate other standard URI components such as path, query, and fragment in order to locate a particular resource—for example, a cryptographic public key inside a DID document, or a resource external to the DID document.
+A DID URL extends the syntax of a basic DID to incorporate other standard URI components such as path, query, and fragment in order to locate a particular resource —for example, a cryptographic public key inside a DID document, or a resource external to the DID document.

 **DID Document**
 DID documents contain information associated with a DID.
 They typically express verification methods, such as cryptographic public keys, and services relevant to interactions with the DID subject.